-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Pepper has been spelled many different ways, including Pepper, Peper and others.

 This web page shows only a small excerpt of our Pepper research.
-Another 240 words (17 lines of text) are included under the topic Early Pepper History in all our PDF Extended History products.
+Another 240 words (17 lines of text) are included under the topic Early Pepper History in all our PDF Extended History products

 More information is included under the topic Early Pepper Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 161 words (12 lines of text) about their life in Ireland

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Peppers to arrive in North America: